Strahinja Pavlović: 2021–22: Loan to Basel

 After making 11 appearances for Monaco in all competitions in the first half of the 2021–22 season, on 16 February 2022 Pavlović was loaned to Basel in Switzerland until the end of the season.
 Pavlović joined Basel's first team for their 2021–22 season under head coach Patrick Rahmen.
 He played his domestic league debut for the club in the home game in the St. Jakob-Park on 19 February 2022 as Basel won 3–0 against Lausanne-Sport.
 During his short loan period with the club, Pavlović played a total of 11 games for Basel without scoring a goal.
 10 of these games were in the Nationalliga A and the other was a friendly game.

+Red Bull Salzburg

+On 1 July 2022, Austrian Bundesliga club Red Bull Salzburg completed the transfer of Strahinja Pavlović from Monaco for €7.00m.
+Pavlović made his debut on 15 July in the first round of the 2022–23 Austrian Cup, playing all 90 minutes in a 0–3 win against Fuegen.

+AC Milan

+On 31 July 2024, Pavlović joined Serie A club AC Milan for an estimated €18 million fee, on a contract until 30 June 2028.
+He chose 31 as his jersey number, which had once belonged to former Milan defender Jaap Stam, to whom he immediately drew comparisons due to similarities in physique and appearance.
+Pavlović made his debut on 24 August 2024 in the Rossoneri's 2–1 loss against Parma.
+He scored his first goal for the club on 31 August in a 2–2 draw against Lazio.

 International career

+Youth career

 Pavlović was capped for Serbia at under-17 and under-19 levels.
 He made his national under-21 team debut on 6 September 2019, playing the full 90 minutes in a 1–0 away loss against Russia in their 2021 UEFA European Under-21 Championship qualifier.

+Senior career

-He made his senior team debut on 3 September 2020, when he started in an away 2020–21 UEFA Nations League game against Russia.
+On 3 September 2020, Pavlović debuted for the Serbian senior squad in a 2020–21 UEFA Nations League match against Russia.

-In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, Pavlović was selected in Serbia's squad for the 2022 FIFA World Cup.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
-He scored a header goal in a group stage match match against Cameroon, on assist from Dušan Tadić.
+He scored a header goal in a group stage match against Cameroon, on assist from Dušan Tadić.
 Serbia finished fourth in the group.

+Pavlović was selected in Serbia's squad for the UEFA Euro 2024, playing in all three group stage matches.
+Serbia finished fourth in the group and did not advance to the knockout stage.